 Southampton City Council has worked alongside Southampton City Clinical Commissioning Group to develop a number of Market Position Statements.
 These provide information, intelligence and analysis of local health and social care needs as well as potential future development opportunities for current and prospective providers.

-Two Market Position Statements have been published and both can be downloaded below.
+Three Market Position Statements have been published and all can be downloaded below:

-We have also published a review and guidance of Move On and Pathway Provision in Southampton
+We have also published a review and guidance of Move On and Pathway Guidance in Southampton.

 Some of the key messages to note from these reports include:

 - We are moving towards community based solutions to care which support independence and promote greater choice and control around the care options among our residents, in line with strength-based approaches to care

 - We would like to work collaboratively with other organisations to expand on our housing with care offer.
 We are looking to diversify across tenures and locations in the city.
 We have identified opportunities where housing with care can be developed as a part of the regeneration initiatives, and land available for development

 - We are seeking providers willing to invest in and develop complex residential and/or nursing home capacity within the city, particularly for people with more complex needs e.g. dementia, physical disability or mental health.
 We would like to create partnership opportunities and access arrangements with the right number of partners to meet the growing demand.
 We have identified potential sites suitable for re-development

 - We are looking to increase capacity in the home care market and invite all providers wishing to expand their business in Southampton to come and speak with us

 Supported living provision